DuckyBlender/duck_transcriber/README.md

 ## Description

-This is a serverless application written in Rust, designed to run on AWS Lambda.
-The application acts as a Telegram bot that handles incoming HTTP requests.
+Serverless telegram bot written in Rust which converts audio to text.

 ## Instructions